frcdesign/FRCDesign.org/docs/contribution/methodsOfContributing.md

 This is to make sure you don't waste your time if it's not something that won't get put on the website or something that someone has already started working on.

-If you're given approval to start working on it, an internal contributor will make a new post in the ["public-website-contribution" forum channel](https://discord.com/channels/1120162219502608426/1233993910817259663) or direct you an existing post to work with and supplement another contributor if the content or issue has already started to be addressed.
+If you're given approval to start working on it, an internal contributor will make a new post in the ["public-website-contribution" forum channel](https://discord.com/channels/1120162219502608426/1233993910817259663 "#public-website-contribution Discord Forum Channel"){:target="_blank"} or direct you an existing post to work with and supplement another contributor if the content or issue has already started to be addressed.

 When you start on your work, you may choose to either: